 A good example of the latter is CommonLook PDF Validator – a free plugin for Adobe Acrobat Pro or DC.
-Just like the Acrobat tools, this accessibility checker uses Optical Character Recognition (OCR) to convert an image or scan into a file with separate text, images, and lists, and tables, ensuring that all form fields meet the requirements for PDF accessibility.
-It goes throughout the document structure page by page, which is a lengthy and complicated process.
+Just like the Acrobat tools, this accessibility checker uses Optical Character Recognition (OCR) to convert an image or scan into a file with separate text, images, lists, and tables, ensuring that all form fields meet the requirements for PDF accessibility.
+It goes through the document structure page by page, which is a lengthy and complicated process.

 PDF Accessibility- How To Make A File Accessible

 There are many tutorials, training videos, and courses you can take to learn how to make PDF files accessible and ready to be picked up by screen readers.
 However, PDF accessibility can also be done with specific tools that convert them to tagged PDFs and make them accessible to people with disabilities.